 So, what the model basically portrays, is that all success begins with self-discipline.
 In addition to this, the model also conveys the following: that any given success, will materialize to the degree and quality that each step was completed.

-To help you put this model into perspective so you can be better equipped to act on it, let me interpret a bit more on how it works.
+To help you put this model into perspective so you can be better equipped to act on it, let us interpret a bit more on how it works.

 So, let’s say we hypothetically start off in pursuit of a goal or something we are trying to achieve.
 And in that pursuit, we maintain little to no self-discipline, both in how we start the pursuit and how we follow through with it.

-As such, by starting off with little to no self-discipline (let’s call it weak self-discipline), we directly affect the quality of the input we will be needing to get off to a good start.
+As such, by starting off with little to no self-discipline (let’s call it weak self-discipline), we directly affect the quality of the input we will need to get off to a good start.

 For all intents and purposes, having weak self-discipline will have allowed for weak input (negative, anti-productive, unhealthy media/messaging) into our minds.
 As cause and effect would have it, putting weak input and information into our minds will lead to weak thoughts.
-Weak thoughts are typically of little quality, and low quality of thoughts will inevitably impact our decisions.
+Weak thoughts are typically of little quality, and low quality thoughts will inevitably impact our decisions.

-You can probably guess what kind of decisions come from our having thoughts that are unproductive, unfocused, and unhelpful to the realization of our goals.
-You guessed it, bad decisions, at least as it is related to what we are trying to accomplish.
+You can probably guess what kind of decisions come from having thoughts that are unproductive, unfocused, and unhelpful to the realization of our goals.
+You guessed it, bad decisions, at least as it’s related to what we are trying to accomplish.

 Now, as you can probably deduce from the pattern we’ve established, making low quality decisions will ultimately lead to weak or ineffective actions, and ineffective actions ultimately leads to bad results, and bad results never lead to success.